What is Digital Experience Monitoring?

-Digital experience is more than just a customer’s experience with downtime, but latency and other metrics affect user experience as well.
-It’s essential for a company to monitor both real and synthetic users to preempt issues and track real-world experience.
+Digital experience involves more than just downtime.
+Latency and other metrics affect user experience as well.
+It’s essential for a company to monitor both active and passive users to preempt issues and track real-world experience.

-Organizations need an optimal digital experience monitoring strategy that leverages application, synthetic, and RUM techniques simultaneously.
-Click here to download a guide to digital experience monitoring.
+Organizations need an optimal digital experience monitoring strategy that leverages application, active, and passive techniques simultaneously in order to get the best results.